2006-2010 Ford Explorer, Explorer Sport Trac, and Mercury Mountaineer

 It's nothing you can't handle, but you might want to block off a good chunk of time to do the job.
-All the step-by-step (by step, by step, etc.) instructions are in the Crutchfield MasterSheet that's included free with your stereo or speaker purchase, so that'll help.
-Just work carefully, stay patient, and you'll be fine.
+All the step-by-step (by step, by step, etc.) instructions are in your Crutchfield MasterSheet, so that'll help.
+Work carefully, stay patient, and you'll be fine.

 Tools needed: Panel tool, Torx T50 driver, ratchet and extension, 7mm, 8mm & 10mm sockets